 Raft is a consensus protocol––an algorithm which makes sure that your data is safely stored on multiple machines, and that those machines agree on the current state even if some of them are temporarily disconnected.

 Raft organizes all nodes that contain a replica of a range into a group--unsurprisingly called a Raft group.
 Each replica in a Raft group is either a "leader" or a "follower".
 The leader, which is elected by Raft and long-lived, coordinates all writes to the Raft group.
 It heartbeats followers periodically and keeps their logs replicated.
 In the absence of heartbeats, followers become candidates after randomized election timeouts and proceed to hold new leader elections.

-A third replica type is introduced, the "non-voting" replica.
-These replicas do not participate in Raft elections, but are useful for unlocking use cases that require low-latency multi-region reads.
+A third replica type, the "non-voting" replica, does not participate in Raft elections, but is useful for unlocking use cases that require low-latency multi-region reads.
 For more information, see Non-voting replicas.

 Once a node receives a

 BatchRequest for a range it contains, it converts those KV operations into Raft commands.
 Those commands are proposed to the Raft group leader––which is what makes it ideal for the leaseholder and the Raft leader to be one in the same––and written to the Raft log.

 For a great overview of Raft, we recommend The Secret Lives of Data.